sassoftware/python-swat/doc/source/install.rst

 fast as the binary protocol, the pure Python interface is more portable.
 For more information, see :ref:`Binary vs. REST <binaryvsrest>`.

-Note tha this package is merely a client to a CAS server.
+Note that this package is merely a client to a CAS server.
 It has no utility unless you have a licensed CAS server to connect to.

 If you do not already have a modern Python installation, it is highly recommended